MxKilian/Chuwi-Hi-10-Plus-Linux-Support/README.md

 1. Backlight Support
 1. Audio Support (only headphone jacket)
 1. Screen Resolution
+1. Touchscreen

 ## 1. Backlight Support
 After some further research I found out, that when the kernel modules are loaded, i915 gets loaded before the PWM chip is initialized.
 This means that the PWM chip cannot be owned and therefore backlight isn't working.

-### Fix - delay the loading of the kernel module i915
+### Fix: delay the loading of the kernel module i915
 Therefore I've just added this line to the end of the following file **/etc/modprobe.d/blacklist.conf**:
 **blacklist i915**
 => This will result in the kernel module i915 not being loaded at boot, which will in turn allow the PWM chip to be owned.